ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 Sometimes while you are writing code, you might write something wrong, say you mistypes undefined Sass variable, and in the middle of work while you are watching files, Gulp will break because the specific task can't compile that variable.
 This is annoying because you have to start Gulp again to continue working.

-You can fix this by using [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) plugin that will prevent Gulp breaking caused by errors.
+You can fix this by using [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) plugin, which will prevent Gulp breaking caused by errors.

-Install `gulp-plumber` as a development dependency:
+Install `gulp-plumber`:

 ```
 npm install gulp-plumber --save-dev